 Romantic Relationships And Dating

 The majority of us will spend a significant part of our lives in a romantic relationship with someone.
 So, why are schools not teaching it?
 Many millennials grew up with Tinder or other dating apps.
 Those aren’t the best teachers.
 Thanks to personal development, some people develop emotional intelligence to prospect a possible partner, while some may not achieve that.
-The bottom line is that relationships and dating are vital aspects of living, and it should be taught in schools.
+The bottom line is that relationships and dating are vital aspects of living and should be taught in schools.
 Teaching this topic might be tricky on a large scale; therefore, educational institutions must update the curriculum alongside technology.

 How To Make More Friends And Become More Sociable